 National study data collections will be informed by a series of field tests.

-In 2020, the ECLS-K:2023 will test the operational procedures of the planned national spring 2022 preschool round in the preschool field test.
-A sample of schools educating students of kindergarten age will be selected.
-Within sampled school catchment areas, address-based sampling (ABS) will be used to select a sample of residential addresses to screen for the presence of young children in the household.
-Approximately 28,000 households will be screened to identify children who plan to attend kindergarten (or a kindergarten equivalent) the following fall.
-Multimode methods will be used for data collection, specifically mailings that will direct respondents to web screeners and, for those households with children of preschool age, parent surveys.
-Screeners and parent surveys will be available in paper format for households that do not complete them online.
-Both the online and paper instruments will be available in English and Spanish.
-It is expected that approximately 300 parents will complete the full parent survey.
+In 2020, the ECLS-K:2023 is testing the procedures and instruments for the planned national spring 2022 preschool round.
+A sample of schools educating students of kindergarten age were selected.
+Within sampled school catchment areas, address-based sampling (ABS) was used to select a sample of residential addresses to screen for the presence of young children in the household.
+Approximately 28,000 households were screened in spring 2020 to identify children who plan to attend kindergarten (or a kindergarten equivalent) in fall 2020.
+Mailings directed respondents to web screeners and, for those households with children of preschool age, parent surveys.
+Screeners and parent surveys were also available in paper format for households that did not complete them online.
+Approximately 300 parents completed the full spring parent survey.
+In fall 2020, a follow-up data collection will be conducted with those parents.

 In fall of 2024, the third- and fifth-grade instruments will be tested in the 3-5 FT.
 The same 50 sampled field test schools that participated in the K-1 FT will be recruited for the 3-5 FT, provided they have these grade levels; in addition, new schools will be sampled for the 3-5 FT to deal with attrition and schools dropping out due to not having the higher grade levels.
 Within each school, 24 students will be selected from third-grade classes and 24 students from fifth-grade classes.
 In addition, 12 fourth-grade students and 12 sixth-grade students will be sampled from each school, depending on the grade range of the school.
 Like the 3-5 FT, students’ teachers, school administrators, and parents will also participate to test the teacher, school administrator, and parent surveys, respectively, for the included study rounds.